Strong amenability and the infinite conjugacy class property: Introduction

 In ~\cite[Section II.4]{glasner1976proximal} Glasner defines the universal minimal proximal action of a group $G$; this is the unique minimal proximal action of $G$ which has every minimal proximal action as a factor.
 We denote this action by $G\cc \partial_p G$.
 In Proposition~\ref{prop:faithful} we show that every ICC group has a minimal proximal faithful action.
-On the other hand, the proof of Proposition~\ref{prop:non-icc} shows that the strongly amenable radical of $G$ acts trivially on $\partial_p G$.
-Combining these gives us: \begin{corollary} For a countable discrete group $G$, $\ker(G\cc \partial_p G)$ is equal to the strongly amenable radical of $G$. \end{corollary}
+On the other hand, the proof of Proposition~\ref{prop:non-icc} shows that the hyper-FC-subgroup of $G$ acts trivially on $\partial_p G$.
+Combining these gives us: \begin{corollary} For a countable discrete group $G$, $\ker(G\cc \partial_p G)$ is equal to the hyper-FC-subgroup of $G$. \end{corollary}

 Glasner also defines the universal minimal {\em strongly proximal} action of a group $G$, which is the unique minimal strongly proximal action of $G$ which has every minimal strongly proximal action as a factor\footnote{A topological action $G \cc X$ is {\em strongly proximal} if for each Borel probability measure $\mu$ on $X$ there exists a net $\{g_i\}$ such that $\lim_i g_i\mu$ is a point mass.}.
 We denote this action by $G \cc \partial_s G$.
 Furman~\cite[Proposition 7]{furman2003minimal} shows that the kernel of $G \cc \partial_s G$ is the amenable radical of $G$.
-Thus Corollary~\ref{cor:kernel} is the analogous statement, for strong amenability.

 It is known that the group von Neumann algebra of a group $G$ has a unique tracial state iff $G$ is ICC, and we show that ICC groups are precisely the groups with faithful universal minimal proximal actions.
 We thus have the following dynamical characterization of the unique trace property of the group von Neumann algebra: \begin{corollary} For a countable discrete group $G$, the following are equivalent: \begin{enumerate} \item The group von Neumann algebra of $G$ has a unique tracial state. \item $G\cc \partial_p G$ is faithful. \end{enumerate} \end{corollary}